 without express purpose.

-and I want to marvel at it.
+and marvel at it,

-I want to press my ear against it and hear it swoosh.
+Press my ear against it and hear it swoosh.

 I need to sleep in a tube

 for the sake of sleeping in a tube